szilagyiabo/angular-workshop/README.md

 ## Lesson 3
 ### Adding new component
 What is a component?
 And how this all works?
-This is the sshematic architecture of an Angular2 app:
+This is the schematic architecture of an Angular2 app:
 ![Angular2 architecture](https://angular.io/resources/images/devguide/architecture/overview2.png)
 https://angular.io/docs/ts/latest/guide/architecture.html